auth0/docs/waad-clientid.md

 # Obtaining a ClientId and Client Secret for a Windows Azure Active Directory

-To allow users to login with Windows Azure Active Directory you need to a register an application in the Windows Azure portal.

-> If you don't have a Windows Azure account, you can signup for one here <http://www.windowsazure.com/en-us/pricing/free-trial>.
+To allow users to login using a Windows Azure Active Directory account you have to register your application through the Windows Azure portal.
+If you don't have a Windows Azure account, you can signup for one, free, here <http://www.windowsazure.com/en-us/pricing/free-trial>.

+> NOTE: there is no way to create an application that integrates with Windows Azure AD without having **your own** Windows Azure AD instance.

 ## 1. Create a new Windows Azure Active Directory instance

-> NOTE: there is no way to create an application that integrates with Windows Azure AD without having your own Windows Azure AD instance.
-Creating one is free.

 After signing up on Windows Azure, click on **Active Directory** item on the Dashboard.

 ![](img/waad-0.png)

-Click on CREATE YOUR DIRECTORY
+Click on **CREATE YOUR DIRECTORY**

 ![](img/waad-1.png)